jb753/turbigen/README.md

 ## Post processing

-At the end of the unsteady computation, `write_dbslice.py` reads in the time-averaged solution and the time-resolved probe data.
+At the end of the computation, `write_dbslice.py` reads in the time-averaged solution.
 Then, any quantity of interest may be calculated and saved to `meta.json`.

 After making a change to the `write_dbslice.py` script, one can re-process all data using this shell command,
 ```
-find -name "output_2_avg.hdf5" -exec python write_dbslice.py {} \;
+find -name "output_1_avg.hdf5" -exec python write_dbslice.py {} \;
 ```

 James Brind
-Nov 2021
+Jul 2022